ReCoRe: Regularized Contrastive Representation Learning of World Model: Introduction

 In summary, we propose a \textit{Regularized Contrastive Representation learning} (ReCoRe) approach to the world model.
-The proposed variant of the world model can extract and predict the robust invariant features (Figure \ref{fig:ReCoRe}).
-ReCoRe is verified on the \textit{point goal} navigation task from Gibson \cite{gibson-xia} and iGibson 1.0 \cite{igibson1-shen21} as well as the DeepMind control suite (DMControl) \cite{dmc-tunyasuvunakool2020}.
-Our main contributions are: \begin{enumerate} \item We show that contrastive unsupervised representation learning can significantly improve OoD generalization of world model based reinforcement learning (refer Table \ref{tbl:igibson1-results}, ReCoRe vs. DreamerV2). \item We propose an intervention-invariant regularizer to learn the invariant features (Section \ref{sec:invariant_encoder}) that is crucial in preventing feature collapse during training of world model based reinforcement learning approaches (as can be seen in Table \ref{tbl:igibson1-results}, ReCoRe vs. ReCoRe-D). \item Through extensive experiments, we showcase that our approach outperforms state-of-the-art RL models (including language guided foundation model Grounding DINO \cite{gdino-liu23}) on out-of-distribution generalization (Table \ref{tbl:igibson1-results}) and sim-to-real transfer of learned features (Table \ref{tbl:sim2real-gibson-results}).
-We further show that even for in-distribution evaluation our approach is on par with model-free reinforcement learning approaches (Table \ref{tbl:dmc-results}) which is difficult for other model-based learning approaches. \end{enumerate}
+The proposed variant of the world model can extract and predict robust invariant features (Figure \ref{fig:ReCoRe}).
+ReCoRe is verified on the \textit{point goal} navigation task from Gibson \cite{gibson-xia} and iGibson 1.0 \cite{igibson1-shen21} as well as on the DeepMind Control suite (DMControl) \cite{dmc-tunyasuvunakool2020}.
+Thus, our main contributions are: \begin{enumerate} \item We show that contrastive unsupervised representation learning can significantly improve OoD generalization of world model based reinforcement learning (Table \ref{tbl:igibson1-results}, ReCoRe vs. DreamerV2). \item We propose an intervention-invariant regularizer that learns the invariant features (Section \ref{sec:invariant_encoder}) and is shown to be crucial in preventing feature collapse of contrastive learning (Table \ref{tbl:igibson1-results}, ReCoRe vs. ReCoRe-D). \item Through extensive experiments, we showcase that our approach outperforms state-of-the-art RL models (including language guided foundation model Grounding DINO \cite{gdino-liu23}) on out-of-distribution generalization (Table \ref{tbl:igibson1-results}) and sim-to-real transfer of learned features (Table \ref{tbl:sim2real-gibson-results}).
+We further show that even for in-distribution evaluation our approach outperforms model-free reinforcement learning approaches (Table \ref{tbl:dmc-results}) which is difficult for other model-based learning approaches.